 What is the Sacrum

-Sacrum, alternatively known as sacral vertebra or sacral spine, is a large, flat, triangular-shaped, irregular bone.
-It is composed of five fused vertebrae (S1-S5), located at the base of the vertebral column or spine.
+The sacrum is a large, flat, triangular-shaped, irregular bone, alternatively known as the sacral vertebra or sacral spine.
+It comprises five fused vertebrae (S1-S5), located at the base of the vertebral column or spine.
 The bone links the spine with the hip, thus helping in hip stability.

 Where is the Sacrum Bone Located